-Career counseling, planning, and job search assistance are vital components of the academic experience.
-In order to best leverage their academic performance within their careers, students are strongly encouraged to visit the Center for Career & Professional Development (Career Center) when they enroll at Peirce.
-By meeting with a member of the Career Center team, students can learn about career-based tools, services, and resources that can support them in converting classroom experience into career success.
-Students can also find career-related information on the web portal at https://my.peirce.edu under the Student Services tab and through Canvas at peirce.edu/goCareer.
+A career counseling session is a vital component of the academic experience and is strongly encouraged when students enroll.
+Through career planning, developing job search strategy, resume revision and interviewing skills, students can leverage their past work experience and academic proficiency for career success.
+By meeting with a member of the Career Center team, students learn about career-based tools, services, and resources that can support them in converting classroom experience into career progression.
+Career-related information can also be found on the web portal at https://my.peirce.edu under the Student Services tab and through Canvas at peirce.edu/goCareer.